 - planting 736 of bushes (16 – creeping juniper, 720 Japanese grass),

 - planting 586 of perennials (sedum plant) and 876 little bunny feathers.

-The subject of the task is the development of two spaces in the Laguna Aquapark: creating a recreational garden in the patio of the “Laguna” and an educational corner in the cash register hall.
-The created places will be conducive to environmental education and integration of the city’s inhabitants.
+As part of the project, two spaces functioning in the facility of Aquapark Laguna were developed: a community garden was created in the “Laguna” patio and an educational corner in the ticket office hall.
+The created places will be used to environmental education and integration of residents.